okfn/opendatasurvey/docs/site-admins/index.md

 #### Translating Questions

-This is about translating the question descriptors used in the submission forms etc. To translate question information:

- * Make a copy of the [standard questions spreadsheet][template-questions]
+To translate the primary language:

+ * Open the Questions tab of your Survey site spreadsheet
+ * Translate the Question, QuestionShort, Description, Placeholder, and Config columns into the desired primary language
+ * Reload QuestionSets from the site admin page: <http://{your-census-id}.survey.okfn.org/admin>

+To add another, second language (partial support for multiple languages):

- * Add a column Question@{LANG} and Description@{LANG} where {LANG} if your 2 digit iso code
+ * Add a column Question@{LANG}, QuestionShort@{LANG}, Description@{LANG} where {LANG} is your 2 digit iso code (Config and Placeholder are not currently supported)
- * Enter translations of the english values of Question and Description in your new columns
+ * Enter translations of the values for Question and Description in your new columns
- * Notify the Open Data Census Managers on the [discussion forum][discussion-forum] that the translation is done
- * The Census Managers will then incorporate your translations back in the the main questions spreadsheet
+ * Reload QuestionSets from the site admin page: <http://{your-census-id}.survey.okfn.org/admin>

 #### Translating Datasets

-This is about translating the dataset information (title, descriptions etc).
-To translate dataset information:
+To translate the primary language:

+ * Open the Datasets tab of your Survey site spreadsheet
+ * Translate the Name, Description, UpdateEvery, and Characteristics:n columns into the desired primary language
+ * Reload Datasets from the site admin page: <http://{your-census-id}.survey.okfn.org/admin>

+To add another, second language (partial support for multiple languages):

- * Add a column Title@{LANG} and Description@{LANG} to the Datasets sheet – if you are running off the [default, standard set of city datasets][template-city] then make a copy of this sheet to do this
+ * Add a column Name@{LANG} and Description@{LANG} to the Datasets sheet, where {LANG} is your 2 digit iso code (UpdateEvery and Characteristics:n are not currently supported)
- * Translate the original title and description into your language and enter into the new columns you created
+ * Translate the original Name and Description into your secondary language and enter into the new columns you created
- * Notify the Open Data Census Managers on the [discussion forum[discussion-forum] that the translation is done
+ * Reload Datasets from the site admin page: <http://{your-census-id}.survey.okfn.org/admin>

 #### Translating General Site Content

  * Visit the [Open Data Census translation project on Transifex][transifex]
-    * Get an account if you need one
+    * Create an account if you need one
  * Submit translations
- * Notify the Open Data Census Managers on the [discussion forum[discussion-forum] that the translation is done
+ * Notify the Open Data Census Managers on the [discussion forum][discussion-forum] when the translation is complete

 ### Customizing the List of Datasets

-Note: here is the [Standard City Datsets sheet][template-city]

- * Go into your Config Spreadsheet
+ * Go into your Config Spreadsheet and select the Datasets sheet
- * Fill out the sheet named "Datasets" in your config spreadsheet following the structure provided.
+ * Fill out the Datasets sheet following the structure provided.
 You can ignore the Category column.
     * It is important to add reasonably detailed descriptions for the datasets so people are clear what they are looking for and how to answer.
     * We recommend not having more than ~ 15-17 datasets in your Census
- * Copy the URL of the spreadsheet (make sure you have the Datasets sheet showing when you do this)
- * Paste this URL as the value for the datasets key in the General Config sheet (add this key if not present)
+ * Ensure the URL value used in the General Config sheet for 'datasets' points to the Datasets sheet.
  * Reload the config

 ## General Config Options